dynport/urknall/content/docs/binary.md

 # Urknall Binary

-The urknall binary is used to manage urknall based provisioning tools.
-It is the last step of a longer "evolution" described in the next subsection
+Urknall comes in two flavors: binary and library.
+This is, as there are two separate problems that need to be solved.
+On the one hand there must be the underlying mechanisms to handle the targets, like managing the connection and executing commands and recording and transfering the output (this is what the [binary](/docs/binary) does).
+On the other hand there must be the tasks that should be executed.
+While this is mostly the users' domain making basic stuff available helps a lot with bootstrapping projects.
+This is the binary's purpose and the next subsection is going to explain its evolution.
+Afterwards the different use cases are discussed.

 ## Urknall's Evolution

-The concepts used have matured over the course of about a year when we tested different concepts and changed directions a few times, until we settled with something pragmatic and usable.
-The basic concepts have been pretty stable, while being renamed a lot.
+The concepts used matured over the course of about a year when we tested different approaches and changed direction a few times, until we settled with something pragmatic and usable.
+The basic concepts of how the provisioning is executed have been pretty stable, while being renamed a lot.
 What we discussed a lot was the mechanism to handle commands and templates.
-The problem is that changing those affects everyone using them.
+The problem is that changing those affects everyone using them, i.e. changing a basic command like the `FileCommand` (used to write files to the target), that would affect all usages, as changes break the caching.

 We don't want to provide _the_ solution to provisioning certain aspects, but give you an example.
 Take it, try it and most important: modify it!